hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 with a focus on preserving the incremental changes made to the software code base.
 This topic is extensively explained in the :ref:`Version Control Systems <version control systems>` section.

+Similar to many modern interactive development envrionments (IDEs), JupyterLab integrates seamlessly with 'git' using the 'JupyterLab-git' extension powered by the ``JupyterLab-git`` module; this module is automatically loaded if you choose more recent toolchains starting from 2023a.
+Once the session starts, a new 'Git' drop-down menu is added to the top bar, in addition to a "version control" logo on the left sidebar.
+The VSC clusters where this extension is supported are:

 .. grid:: 3
     :gutter: 4

     .. grid-item-card:: |KUL|
        :columns: 12 4 4 4

-       * Tier-2 :ref:`Genius <genius cluster>`
+       * Tier-2 :ref:`Genius <Genius hardware>`
-       * Tier-2 :ref:`wICE <wice cluster>`
+       * Tier-2 :ref:`wICE <wICE hardware>`

-Similar to many modern interactive development envrionments (IDEs), JupyterLab integrates seamlessly with 'git' using the JupyterLab-git extension powered by the ``JupyterLab-git`` module which is automatically loaded if you choose more recent toolchains starting from 2023a.
-Once the session starts, a new 'Git' drop-down menu is added to the top bar, in addition to a "version control" logo on the left sidebar.

 Using this extension you can create or clone a new git repository, manage your (new) branches, track your changed files in your trunk, commit your changes and push your changes to an upstream repository, in addition